SIGN UP LOG IN

 The true key to a life long emotional connection with your baby can be summed up in one word-- consistency.
 Maintain a regular routine after picking up your baby from day care or relieving your nanny.
 Many US presidents had working moms and they turned out fine.
 So will your baby.

-Meaningful Baby Names
+Negative Origins of Baby Names

 More..